 Addiction, as many will say and hold to be empirically true, is a disease.
 It is a disease because, through trial, error, and other bouts of yearning for definition, the reigning experts on addiction have declared and maintained that “disease” is the word of choice in application to addiction.

 Declared thusly, this does not mean that everyone has to abide by the rules of this definition, nor believe it to be true.
-You may find that in personal experience, addiction comes as a symptom to your inability to resist an attempt at numbing your negative emotions.
+You may find that in personal experience, addiction comes as a symptom of your inability to resist any attempt to numbing your negative emotions.
 “Symptom” can be the word of choice here as your mental or emotional struggles manifest themselves in these “needs” that further promote use.
 Addiction, in this definition, becomes secondary to a primary problem of emotional debilitation.

-A third, and perhaps more promising definition, is “side effect.”
-Addiction as a side effect allows it to exist alongside other factors which may or may not be a primary cause.
+A third and perhaps more promising definition is “side effect.”
+Addiction as a side effect allows it to exist alongside other factors that may or may not be a primary cause.
 If we look at addiction as something that comes about after, during, or sneakily before the varying problems we encounter in life, it can be said that addiction was never had with intention.

 Nobody sought out being addicted to drugs or alcohol under this school of thought.
 Addiction became apparent after use developed into dependency.

 Whether you adhere to the notion that addiction is a disease, a symptom, a side effect, or something completely different, knowing that it’s commonly a problem makes for the need of a remedy.
 A cure implies that there is a final and absolute end to a problem, usually negating the probability of the illness returning.

 Addiction, for that reason, skirts the idea of being able to be unequivocally cured as we know it can return as a symptom, following hardships and other points of resurgence.